City of Leduc Public Services crews respond to about 120 residential sewer backup calls annually.

 Regularly flushing out the sanitary sewer (wastewater) collection system with hydrovac trucks helps keep the system operating efficiently.
 Flushing helps clean and remove foreign materials including:

 - rocks, dirt and tree roots, and

 - other non-flushables.

+Areas in the city that are determined to be more susceptible to sanitary sewer problems may be inpsected and flushed more often than others.
 The goal of the sanitary sewer flushing program is to minimize service calls and sewer backups caused by sewer main blockages.
 Success of the program depends on the care and participation of Leduc residents.

 It’s simple: Flush smarter.
 Flush only the 3Ps and dispose of everything else in your waste or organics cart.